Ho1yShif/sonic-mood/README.md

 - Songs data should ideally be enriched with lyrics where possible for comprehensive semantic information in embeddings
 - 37 songs without `song_name` values should be filtered out of the dataset since the `song_name` is central to the embedding and thus the recommendation output
 - Since only ~1% of songs (128,667 out of 12M+) could be easily enriched lyrics, embeddings generated from song name and band alone are sufficient for meaningful semantic search for the remaining 99% of songs
-- IVFFlat's approximate nearest neighbor search is sufficient—perfect precision isn't required since users benefit from diverse, serendipitous recommendations rather than absolute top matches
+- IVFFlat's approximate nearest neighbor search is sufficient—perfect precision isn't required since users benefit from diverse recommendations rather than absolute top matches
 - The Million Music Playlists Kaggle dataset is representative of broader music listening patterns, and its interaction statistics are reliable indicators of song quality and relevance
 - The Spotify API will have links for a sufficient percentage of songs in the dataset to provide meaningful playlists